hpe-dev-incubator/hpe-dev-portal/content/blog/master-the-redfish-server-states-to-improve-your-monitoring-and-manageme.md

 ## How do I retrieve the Server State

-The easiest way to obtain the `PostState` of a server is to issue the `serverstate` macro command of the [ilorest](http://hpe.com/info/resttool) utility. `ilorest`  automatically detects the generation of the server (Gen9, Gen10...) and fetches the `PostState` value from the right Redfish path.
+The easiest way to obtain the `PostState` of a server is to issue the `serverstate` macro command of the [iLOrest](http://hpe.com/info/resttool) utility.
+ILOrest  automatically detects the generation of the server (Gen9, Gen10...) and fetches the `PostState` value from the right Redfish path.

-The [Open Source](https://github.com/HewlettPackard/python-redfish-utility) version of `ilorest` contains the source of this [`ServerState` macro command](https://github.com/HewlettPackard/python-redfish-utility/blob/master/src/extensions/iLO%20COMMANDS/ServerStateCommand.py) in python.
+The [Open Source](https://github.com/HewlettPackard/python-redfish-utility) version of iLOrest contains the source of this [`ServerState` macro command](https://github.com/HewlettPackard/python-redfish-utility/blob/master/src/extensions/iLO_COMMANDS/ServerStateCommand.py) in python.
 Feel free to consult it.

 ![Retrieve `PostState` with `ilorest`](https://redfish-lab.sourceforge.io/media/redfish-wiki/Master-the-Redfish-Server-States/5-RetrieveServerStateWithIlorest.png)

-If you decide to create your own application you will have to adapt your code to the potential Redfish [data model changes](https://hewlettpackard.github.io/ilo-rest-api-docs/ilo5/#ilo-5-data-model-changes) between the different generations of servers or iLOs.
+If you decide to create your own Redfish client, you will have to adapt your code to the potential Redfish [data model changes](https://servermanagementportal.ext.hpe.com/docs/redfishservices/ilos/ilo5/ilo5_adaptation/#ilo-5-data-model-changes) between the different generations of servers or iLOs.

-As a concrete example, in an HPE rack mount server the `PostState` property has moved from `/redfish/v1/Systems/1/oem/hp` in Gen9 models to `/redfish/v1/Systems/1/oem/hpe` in Gen10s.
+As a concrete example, in an HPE rack mount server the `PostState` property has moved from `/redfish/v1/Systems/1/oem/hp` in Gen9 models to `/redfish/v1/Systems/1/oem/hpe` in Gen10s and Gen11s.

 ## The HPE Agentless Management Service is your friend